Servant-Of-God-1/Metal_Cardbot_API/README.md

 ```
 https://www.youtube.com/@metalcardbotTV.
 ```
-Misuse of the API for personal gain that would harm me, the Metal Cardbot fandom wiki, and SAMG (as its creator) is strictly prohibited.
-Furthermore, this code is in no way affiliated with SAMG (it's purely programming-based fanart).
-Available in two languages: English and Indonesian (in the future I will develop it for other languages ​​if possible)
+It is strictly forbidden to misuse the API for personal gain that will harm me, the Metal Cardbot fandom wiki, and SAMG (as its creator).
+Furthermore, this code is in no way affiliated with SAMG (this is purely programming-based fanart).
+Available in two languages: English and Indonesian (I will develop it for other languages ​​in the future if possible)

 # Data variable structrue
 consists of data such as